ResonantGeoData/RD-WATCH/docs/UserGuide/Vocabulary.md

 - *GroundTruth*: A Model Run in a Region that contains Groundtruth Sites and Site Observations for comparison with non GroundTruth Model Runs
 - *Model Run*: a collection of Sites that contain Site Observations.
 ModelRuns are identified with a *title* and have a *Region* as well as a *Performer*.
 Model Runs are filtered by their Region, Performer or if they are *GroundTruth*
 - *Site*: A Point or Polygon that extends over a Range of time.
 The Site also has it's own State annotation that indicates information about the Site (positive, negative, ignore, syse,_conmfirmed).
 It has a start date and an end date.
 These dates can be `null` if the Start Date and End Date are unknown.
 These dates are used in RDWATCH to filter and display the Sites.
 A Site is a parent to zero or more Site Observations.
-- *Site Observation*:  A Point or Polygon that is associated witha  specific point in time.
-It has a date as well as a state (Site Preparation, Active Construction, Post Contruction).
+- *Site Observation*:  A Point or Polygon that is associated with a specific point in time.
+It has a date as well as a state (Site Preparation, Active Construction, Post Construction).
 A Site Observation is always associated with a Site.

 ## Satellite Images